dmoraine/PelesysCBTAutoClick/README.md

-# PelesysCBTAutoClick
+# PelesysCBTAutoClick - Auto Click & Text Saver

 This script is designed to automate the navigation through a CBT course on the Pelesys website.
+It performs two main functions:
-It simulates a left-click on the "Next" button 2 seconds after the end of each slide.
-The 'p' key can be used to pause or resume the auto-click functionality.
+1.  **Auto Click:** Simulates a left-click on the "Next" button 2 seconds after the end of each slide.
+The 'p' key can be used to pause or resume this functionality.
+2.  **Text Saver:** Captures the audio text displayed on each slide and saves it to your browser's `localStorage`.
+A new entry is created for each session (based on date and time).
+Pressing the 't' key opens an interface to view, copy, or delete these saved text sessions.

 ## Installation Guide